fpv-iplab/DA-RetinaNet/README.md

 ### Training
 Replace at the following path ```detectron2/modeling/meta_arch/``` the retinanet.py script with our retinanet.py.
 Do the same for the fpn.py file at the path ```detectron2/modeling/backbone/```<br>
 Run the script uda_train.py <br>
-Trained models are available at these links: <br>
+Trained models on the proposed dataset are available at these links: <br>
 [DA-RetinaNet](https://iplab.dmi.unict.it/EGO-CH-OBJ-UDA/DA-RetinaNet.pth) <br>
 [DA-RetinaNet-CycleGAN](https://iplab.dmi.unict.it/EGO-CH-OBJ-UDA/DA-RetinaNet-CycleGAN.pth) <br>